open-sdg/open-sdg-site-starter/_pages/faq.md

 - **Not applicable (striped):** This indicator is not applicable in the national context.

-Where there is additional information about the status of indicator data collection and reporting, this will be displayed at the top of the indicator page.

 ## Can other countries copy this website?
 Yes.
-This site is built and hosted using 100% free software and services, so other countries and localities can freely and easily reuse our code.
-Technical guidance on implementing this platform is available [here](https://open-sdg.readthedocs.io).
-Countries and localities exploring how to report their own SDGs data can also get support from the [Center for Open Data Enterprise (CODE)](http://www.opendataenterprise.org/) through their [SDG National Reporting Initiative](https://www.sdgreporting.org/).
+See the [Open SDG Quick Start guide](https://open-sdg.readthedocs.io/en/latest/quick-start/) for technical instructions on the quickest way to get a copy of the Open SDG platform up and running.

 ## How accessible is this website?
-Our aim is to make this website as accessible and usable as possible for every user.
-We are working towards meeting AA level of the [Web Content Accessibility Guidelines (WCAG 2.0)](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag-20).
+Open SDG aims to be as accessible and usable as possible for every user and works towards meeting AA level of [Web Content Accessibility Guidelines (WCAG 2.0)](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag-20).

 ## What browsers can I use to view this website?
 Our website works with most of the latest versions of the commonly used browsers.
 There are some issues with using the site on older versions of browsers e.g. IE8 and we are working to fix these.